 The construction and inspection of Canadian pipelines require not only specific skill sets, but also intimate knowledge of Canadian Pipeline Regulations and the CSA Z662-19 Oil & Gas Pipeline Systems.
-The Z662 is a National Standard of Canada, and is referenced in all Federal and Provincial pipeline regulations.
+The 2019 edition of the CSA Z662 is a National Standard of Canada, and is referenced in Federal and Provincial pipeline regulations.
 Understanding the content of the CSA Z662 is not enough.
-Competence in the application of the document, using the API 1169 framework with the 2019 amendments for the mandatory Canadian deviations, is critical to successful and compliant installations.
+Competence in the application of the document, using the framework contained in the 2020 edition of the API RP 1169 in conjunction with the 2nd edition of Canadian Additions, Corrections Deletions and Deviations, is critical to successful and compliant insection.

-Building on your experience, qualification and training in pipeline construction oversight, this advanced course of study will provide participants the required tools for their responsibility in the inspection of Canadian pipelines.
-This training provides both the general concepts detailed in the API 1169 recommended practice and the Mandatory Canadian deviations and additions required to ensure compliance with both S&LMS and prescriptive requirements contained in the CSA Z662.
-This training is suitable for those planning to write the Canadian version of the API 1169 exam through CPAC, or those writing the US based ICP exam who require evidence of training for foreign qualification acceptance.
+Building on your experience, qualification and training in pipeline construction oversight, this course of study will provide participants the required tools for their roles and responsibilities in the inspection of Canadian oil and gas pipeline systems.
+This training provides both the general concepts detailed in the API 1169 recommended practice and the Mandatory Canadian requirements for compliance with both S&LMS and prescriptive requirements contained in the 2019 edition CSA Z662.
+This training is suitable for those planning to write the Canadian compliant version of the API 1169 exam through CPAC, or those writing the US based ICP exam.
 Deeper understanding of inspection techniques as well as a thorough review of the General Pipeline Inspectors Manual and its proper application are invaluable benefits to this training.

 Participants will receive a Course Completion Certificate and CEU credits.

-- Z662 Safety and Loss Management requirements for Inspectors
+- Z662 Safety and Loss Management system requirements for Inspectors (CAD)

 - Documentation and Record Keeping